hashfir/test-vue3/README.md

 ## Features I'm proud of

 ### NPWP Formatting
 The NPWP input automatically formats as you type (like `12.345.678.9-012.345`) but stores the clean version in the database.
-Had to write some regex for this - always fun debugging those! 😅
+Had to write some regex for this

 ### Modal Forms
 Instead of navigating to different pages, everything happens in modals.
 Much cleaner UX in my opinion.
 The modal closes automatically when you submit successfully.